Won-JaePark/Contrast-enhancement-for-360-degree-videos-considering-the-head-motion/README.md

 Bar          : HsQfQPtPIxU, 10s, 29fps

+You can download the resultant videos at : https://drive.google.com/open?id=0B1i982BHI_VFS1ZDUHRlb2xUamc

 Each folder presents the path and the velocity of the virtual head movement in our experiments.